-My advice is to go easy on the grains, seeds and nuts, since they contain complex proteins (difficult to digest like meats) and the body will use plenty of its vital energy to break them down into amino acids compounds that it can use.
-This will cause greater metabolic and acidic waste to accumulate due to the break-down process and will harm weakened kidneys.
+My advice is to go easy on the grains, seeds, and nuts since they contain complex proteins (difficult to digest like meats) and the body will use plenty of its vital energy to break them down into amino acid compounds that it can use.
+This will cause greater metabolic and acidic waste to accumulate due to the breakdown process and will harm weakened kidneys.

 Why Eating an Alkaline Diet Will Reverse Inflammation and Disease Symptoms